felys-lang/felys-docs/docs/src/quickstart.md

 # Quickstart

-The [playground](https://exec.felys.dev) also has some sample program.
+The [playground](https://exec.felys.dev) also has some sample programs.

 ## Literal